VIS4ROB-lab/multi_robot_coordination/README.md

 where you need to put the right agent ID in the `data` field.
 If you put `-1`, all the agents will return home.
 Make sure that the area around the starting position of the robots has been mapped and inserted in the Voxblox map.

 ## Troubleshooting
+In case of problems feel free to open an issue on GitHub or to contact the author at [lbartolomei (at) ethz (dot) ch](lbartolomei@ethz.ch).
+In the following, we present a short list of common problems:
 * **OMPL**: If there are problems with `OMPL`, make sure that the `ROS` version is not installed: `sudo apt remove ros-melodic-ompl`.
 * **Simulation Test**: If in the experiments the global planner outputs `[MR Global Planner] The map is empty, cannot plan`, it means that Voxblox has not received any point cloud from the `Pose Graph` yet.
 To solve this issue, wait a few seconds and then trigger the global planner again.
 * **Gazebo Simulation**: If the simulation is slow, replace the Chemical Plant model with a smaller one.
 This will require the generation of a new set of waypoints for the agents.
 [This website](https://sketchfab.com/) is a good source of models.